RevelDigital/reveldigital-client-library/README.md

 ## Sample usage

 The majority of the functionality is contained within the [PlayerClientService](https://reveldigital.github.io/reveldigital-client-library/injectables/PlayerClientService.html).
+The service and supporting library exposes the following functionality:

+- Methods for obtaining player details such as device time, locale, etc
+- Methods for interfacting with the player including sending commands and calling into player scripting
+- Player lifecycle methods (ready/start/stop)
+- Gadget property accessors such as user preferences
+- Miscellaneous helpers such as the SafeStyle pipe

-Simply inject this service in order to access the player client interface.
+Simply inject this service in your Angular component constructor in order to access the player client interface.

 ```ts
   constructor(public client: PlayerClientService) {